 Asynchronous online appointments

-If you require an asynchronous appointment for accessibility reasons (e.g., unstable internet, time-zone issues), please email us at firstname.lastname@example.org to arrange one.
-This kind of appointment is only for students who have a draft or partial draft of their essay finished.
+Asynchronous appointments are best for students who need them for accessibility reasons (e.g., time zone issues, unstable internet, computer access, learning differences).
+We highly recommend synchronous appointments (in-person or online) for better learning and teaching in most contexts.
+Asynchronous appointments are only for students who have a draft or partial draft of their essay finished.
 Expect your feedback by about 10 pm on the day that you booked your appointment.
 Please note that we do not edit your papers.

 Learn how to get the most out of asynchronous appointments.
 To watch the video with audio captions, use this link.